 Tracey Camilleri, Associate Fellow, Saïd Business School

 Tracey Camilleri is an Associate Fellow at the Saïd Business School and Director of the Oxford Strategic Leadership Programme.
 At the business school, she specialises in learning design and pedagogic innovation.
 She also designs and directs customised leadership programmes for clients.
 Her programmes draw widely from across the University faculty, particularly from the arts and humanities departments where she believes the great case studies of leadership reside.
-She has worked for several years with the Ashmolean developing leadership sessions using objects from their collection.
+She has worked for several years with The Ashmolean developing leadership sessions using objects from their collection.

 Rachel Davies, Director of Operations, Ashmolean Museum

-Darren Henley, Chief Executive, Arts Council England
+Darren Henley OBE, Chief Executive, Arts Council England

 (Image Credit: Sunderland Echo)

 Darren previously spent 25 years working in radio, leading Classic FM for fifteen years, first as Managing Editor and then as Managing Director.
 He was appointed an OBE in 2013 for services to music.Darren has chaired or sat on a range of government advisory boards in the area of cultural education.
 His two independent government reviews into music education (2011) and cultural education (2012) resulted in the creation of England's first National Plan for Music Education, new networks or Music Education Hubs and Heritage Schools, and Museums and Schools programme, the BFI Film Academy and the National Youth Dance Company.
-He is the author or co-author of thirty books, including 'The Virtuous Circle: Why Creativoty and Cultural Education Count'.
+He is the author or co-author of thirty books, including 'The Virtuous Circle: Why Creativity and Cultural Education Count'.
 It argues that an excellent cultural education is the right of everyone, bringing personal, social and commercial advantages that can only benefit the lives of all individuals in our society.
 In 2016, Darren's most recent book was published.
-'The Arts Divided: Why Investment in Culture Pays' looks i depth at seven key benefits that art and culture bring to our lives.
+'The Arts Divided: Why Investment in Culture Pays' looks in depth at seven key benefits that art and culture bring to our lives.
 Darren joined the Arts Council in 2015.

 Catherine Mallyon, Executive Director, Royal Shakespeare Company